andornagy/andor-starter-theme/README.md

 ## Startup theme

-To start with the startup theme just download the zip version of `sqe-starter-legal-foundation` repo and install it on the website.
+To start with the startup theme just download the zip version of `andor-starter-theme` repo and install it on the website.
 Do the following steps right after the initial installation:

 1. Rename theme folder and edit `style.css` (change theme name);
 2. Edit `functions.php`: change `WEBSITE_NAME` and `WEBSITE_SLUG` definitions at the top of the file;